Actor-Critic Physics-informed Neural Lyapunov Control: Introduction

 \subsubsection{Learning Lyapunov Functions}

 There is a large body of work on learning Lyapunov functions for autonomous systems \cite{abate2020formal} \cite{gaby2022lyapunov} \cite{grune2020computing} \cite{boffi2021learning}.
 In the work of Abate et al \cite{abate2020formal}, they proposed a counter-example guided framework to learn a neural Lyapunov function.
-The algorithm switches between minimizing the violation of Lyapunov conditions at some sampled points and using an SMT solver to either verify the Lyapunov conditions or falsify them by counter-examples that are added to the training set.
 A common feature of these methods is that the level set of the learned Lyapunov function does not match the true DoA, leading to a conservative estimation of the DoA despite using neural networks.
-To capture the maximum region of attraction, Liu et al \cite{raissi2019physics} mapped an easily constructed Lyapunov function, the time integration of the norm of the state along a trajectory, which is a true Lyapunov function in nature, to a Zubov function and learned a neural Zubov function with a physics-informed neural network.
-The result showed that this method approximately captures the maximum region of attraction.
-Our method also utilizes Zubov's equation to \emph{co-learn} the control policy and the stability certificate.
+Liu et al \cite{raissi2019physics} used Zubov's PDE as a training loss to capture the maximum region of attraction for autonomous systems.
+Our method also utilizes Zubov's equation to \emph{co-learn} the control policy and the stability certificate together.